rodlie/animsvg/README.md

 # enve2d

-2D animation application for macOS and Linux.
+2D animation software for macOS and Linux.

 See our issue [tracker](https://github.com/enve2d/enve2d/issues) or [forum](https://github.com/enve2d/enve2d/discussions) for more information.